 The importance of therapy in preventing relapse

 Counselling and support therapy are the foundation for recovery.
 Therapy as an addiction treatment is an important part of relapse prevention.
 Therapy provides stress management tactics and methods to cope with life’s challenges.
 Your therapist helps you identify environmental and social triggers that could increase risk of relapse.
 Counselling also introduces individual support to help you manage cravings.

-Therapy from an inpatient and outpatient rehab facility is widely available; however, more individuals are benefiting from therapy in a residential setting.
+Therapy from an inpatient and outpatient rehab programme is widely available; however, more individuals are benefiting from therapy in a residential setting.
 The process of private rehab offers an integrated treatment and a detox programme.
 Outpatient services, especially those offered free by the NHS and notable charities, continue to help many struggling with addiction.
 However, free outpatient services have their limitations due to referral lengths and limitations in treatment options.